simeononsecurity/simeononsecurity.ch/content/articles/building-a-secure-home-network/index.en.md

 Many cyber threats come from malicious websites and popups.
 Teach your household to be cautious when browsing the web, and to **avoid clicking on suspicious links** or **downloading unknown files**.
 You can also use browsers with built-in security features like **Google Chrome** or **Mozilla Firefox**.

-It's important to note that some websites may appear legitimate but are actually fake.
+Note that some websites may appear legitimate but are actually fake.
 These sites are designed to **trick users into giving away their personal information**.
 Teach your family members to look out for the telltale signs of a fake website, such as **poor grammar**, **spelling errors**, and a **URL that doesn't match** the company or organization it claims to be.

 Another way to stay safe while browsing is to use a **virtual private network (VPN)**.
 A VPN encrypts your internet connection, making it more difficult for hackers to intercept your data.
 There are many free and paid VPN services available, so do your research and choose one that fits your needs.